bailey27/cppcryptfs/INSTALL.md

 https://github.com/dokan-dev/dokany/releases

-Using DokanSetup_redist-VERSION.exe is probably the safest bet.
+Using DokanSetup_redist.exe is probably the safest bet.
 Be sure to go into the installer options and select "install development files".

 OpenSSL
 ---------